-Review of programs is the responsibility of the education department in concert with the CAEP, the MSDE, the Content Area Advisory Committee and the Professional Development School Advisory Council.
+Review of programs is the responsibility of the education department in concert with CAEP, MSDE, and the Professional Development School Advisory Council.

-Note: Admission to Mount St. Mary’s does not automatically guarantee admittance to and retention in the programs in teacher education.
+Note: Declaring an Education Major does not guarantee admission to and retention in the programs in teacher education.

 Student Learning Outcomes

 Mount St. Mary’s develops educators who are able to:

 - Demonstrate the content and pedagogical knowledge, skills and dispositions to effect student learning (proficient)